WEDG: WYSL-FM, WPHD, WUFX

-On September 23, 1989, the station changed call signs from WPHD to WUFX, "103.3 The Fox".
+On September 23, 1989, the station changed call signs to WUFX, and rebranded as "103.3 The Fox".
 Taylor and Moore were fired and a new morning drive time show debuted, "Shredd and Ragan".
-Shredd coming from AM 1400 WXBX.
-The format lasted about six years.
 Both Taylor and Moore eventually were hired at WHTT-FM, which is now WEDG's sister station.
 Taylor is now retired and Moore went on to stints at WECK, WHLD, and then back to WECK.
 Taylor later served as WECK's imaging voice.

 WEDG

-On June 23, 1995, the station adopted an alternative rock format and the call sign and branding as WEDG "103.3 The Edge".
+On June 23, 1995, the station adopted an alternative rock format, changed call letters to WEDG, and rebranded as "103.3 The Edge".
 At the time, Toronto radio station 102.1 CFNY-FM was making inroads in Western New York, and also rebranded itself "The Edge" shortly after the sign-on of WEDG.
 Because CFNY is a Canadian radio station, it was outside Jacobs Media's trademark on "The Edge" radio brand for U.S. stations.

 After some time playing alternative, WEDG began leaning towards a harder edged active rock direction in 2005 after then-rival 92.9 WBUF flipped from active rock to hot talk.
 After a few years, WEDG rotated in more "classic" hard rock/heavy metal artists alongside current and recent releases in the station playlist.
 WEDG was limited in how much classic material it could play, to avoid cannibalizing listeners from classic rock sister station, 96.9 WGRF.
 WEDG began streaming on the Internet in 2006.

-Beginning in late 2014, WEDG began shifting from active rock, back to the station's heritage alternative rock roots, while still maintaining a few active rock songs in rotation.
+Beginning in late 2014, WEDG began shifting from active rock back to the station's heritage alternative rock roots, while still maintaining a few active rock songs in rotation.
 By the beginning of 2016, WEDG dropped the "Rock Radio" prefix and re-imaged the station as "Buffalo.
 Rock.
 Alternative.", reflecting a nearly 25-year tenure as Buffalo's modern rock outlet.
-The station usually has top ratings for Men 25-49 in the Buffalo radio market.
+The station usually has top ratings for Men 25–49 in the Buffalo radio market.